ShivamB25/Project-Asclepius/script.md

 - "Project Asclepius v2.0 reads that text directly inside BigQuery so care teams finally see three new KPIs and can run a smart search for high-risk patients."
 - "Automating this saves roughly 120 analyst hours every week in a 300-bed hospital and surfaces high-risk cases days earlier so teams can act."

-**Rubric Cue (must cover):** Problem clarity + impact metrics (Innovation/Creativity 15%) and a teaser that you'll walk through the architecture later (Demo 10%).
-Say: "In a minute I'll show exactly how the architecture makes this possible."
+**Say this to hit the rubric:** "Judges, that covers the problem clarity and the quantified impact you score under innovation.
+In a minute I’ll show exactly how the architecture makes all of this possible."

 **Pause/Check:** Stop recording if you need to switch windows.